johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 And at least five bullet points mentioning your website's different features and functionality.
 And a list of technologies (frameworks, libraries) used in your project.👍
 Make the home page of your website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional.👍
 Clean and organized Code.
-Organize components and add comments when needed 👍 Display error when user email address or password don't match. ⚠🟥baki ache⚠🟥 Send Email Verification.
+Organize components and add comments when needed 👍 Display error when user email address or password don't match. 👍 Send Email Verification.
 Don't worry if the email goes to the spam folder or it doesn't go at all.⚠🟥baki ache⚠🟥 As long as your code is there, you will be fine.
 Add a link for Password reset (use toast) ⚠🟥baki ache⚠🟥